 Please explain briefly:

-Are participation in, association with and conspiracy to commit, attempts to commit and aiding, abetting, facilitating and counselling the commission of a money-laundering offence criminalized under your legislation (art.
+Are participation in, association with and conspiracy to commit, attempts to commit and aiding, abetting, facilitating and counselling the commission of a money-laundering offence criminalized under your country’s legislation (art.
 6, subpara.
 1 (b) (ii))?

 Yes Yes, in part No